EVORA-project/evora-ontology/models/docs/CommonName.md

 # Class: Common name (CommonName)

-_Vernacular name that is the name used in everyday language to refer to an organism or group of organisms.
-This name is typically easier to remember and pronounce compared to the scientific name_
+_Vernacular name that is the name used in everyday language to refer to something like an organism or group of organisms.
+This name is typically easier to remember and pronounce compared to the scientific or technical name_